wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_macos.rst

           .. group-tab:: CLI

              #.
-To deploy the Wazuh agent to your system, run the following command defining the variable ``WAZUH_MANAGER``.
-The agent uses this value to register and this is also the assigned manager for forwarding events.
+To deploy the Wazuh agent to your system, edit the ``WAZUH_MANAGER`` variable to contain your Wazuh manager IP address or hostname and run the following command.

                 .. code-block:: console